owlbarn/tutorial/book/optimisation/README.md

 CODE (how to show the difference)?
 ```

-For the rest of this chapter, we prefer to use the algorithmic differentiation to compute gradient/derivatives when required, but of course you can also use the numerical differentiation.
+For the rest of this chapter, we prefer to use the algorithmic differentiation to compute derivatives when required, but of course you can also use the numerical differentiation.

 ## Root Finding

 We have seen some examples of root finding in the Math chapter.
-*Root finding* is the process by which to find zeroes or *roots* of continuous functions.
+*Root finding* is the process which tries to find zeroes or *roots* of continuous functions.
 It is not an optimisation problem, but these two topics are closely related.
 I would be beneficial for users to learn about the methods used in optimisation if they understand how the root finding algorithm work, e.g. how to the root by bracketing and how to find target in an iterative manner.